 What You Need for AePS PF Balance Check

-To check your PF balance using AePS, you will need a few important things:
+To check your PF balance using AePS, you will need a few important things.
+These ensure your identity can be verified and your PF information accessed securely.

-- Your Aadhaar Number: This is your unique 12-digit identification number.
+- Your Aadhaar Number: This is your unique 12-digit identification number issued by UIDAI.

-- Aadhaar-Linked Bank Account: Your bank account must be linked to your Aadhaar number.
-This is the account that is also associated with your PF Universal Account Number (UAN).
+- Aadhaar-Linked Bank Account: Your bank account must be linked to your Aadhaar number, and this account should also be associated with your PF Universal Account Number (UAN).

-- Universal Account Number (UAN): Your UAN must be active and linked to your Aadhaar and your bank account.
+- Active Universal Account Number (UAN): Your UAN must be active and correctly linked to both your Aadhaar and your bank account for the system to retrieve your PF details.

 Ensuring Your Aadhaar is Linked to Your PF Account